Frequently Asked Questions (FAQ)

 Q: Can payroll schedules affect penalties?

 A: Yes.
 A penalty is assessed from the active payroll schedule pay date in eSERS.

 The payroll schedule created by the district tells SERS when to expect reporting and payment.
 If reporting / payment is not received within five business days of pay date in eSERS, that has been recorded in the schedule, penalties will be assessed.
 If there is a current pay date in a schedule that you are no longer using, call SERS to have it removed.

 Q: How are penalties assessed?

 A: A penalty is assessed whenever there is a late reporting or late payment submitted.
-The due date is no later than five business days after each pay date, also known as “reporting date” in eSERS.
+The due date is no later than five business days after each pay date in eSERS, that was entered by the district.

 Q: What are the penalties for a late payment?

 A: Employee and employer contributions are to be remitted to SERS no later than five business days after each pay date in eSERS.

 You are penalized $100 per business day.
 This penalty accrues until the contributions are received by SERS.
 Employers who choose to make their employer contribution payments through the Foundation Program are always considered on time.
 The district is responsible for any late payments from contract companies.